 In case you are traveling with a friend, you can give each other a copy of your passport.
 This way you have a copy with you.
 Again, a copy does not replace an original passport, but it helps.

-Very good to know: Your modern passport is actually much more than just paper.
+: Your modern passport is actually much more than just paper.
 There are also some electronics in it such as an RFID chip (although not all passports have this!).

 You should protect the electronics and conserve your passport well.
 We use a simple passport cover with RID Blocker for that.